-Why not trek around the outstanding Craigside in Northumberland?
+Why not trek around the outstanding Cragside in Northumberland?
 Although not your classic autumn scene, the vibrancy of the evergreen trees and tranquil Tumbleton Lake is truly mesmerising.

 Bursting full of enclosed woodland glades this walk is the perfect way to experience autumn, striking shades of orange and yellow tumbling from the trees above.
 The walk also ensures that you pass the landmarks like Lacy’s caves and Long Meg and Her Daughters that are famous to Cumbria’s heritage.

-This trail around Exmoor national park really has everything, enclosed woodland space, fresh costal treks, picturesque marshy grassland.
+This trail around Exmoor National Park really has everything; enclosed woodland space, fresh coastal treks, picturesque marshy grassland.
 Porlock’s beauty has inspired many famous poets such as Coleridge and Southey it really is a must-do this autumn.

 Once desolate and forgotten, this Yorkshire woodland has been given new lease of life and has been restored to its former glory!
 The wood has four walks that are suited for any ability.
 There you can gaze at the panoramic views and endless amounts of wildlife and history that Yorkshire has to offer.